Nucleic Acids: Basics and Fundamentals on the MCAT

 We’ll talk a lot more about viruses in other study articles, but thought it’d be great to mention the importance of nucleic acid beyond eukaryotic, human cells.
 Take a look at some examples below!

-Wide Variety of Viral Genomes
+Wide Variety Of Viral Genomes

 IV.
 Wrap Up/Key Terms